Soil Based Organisms VS. “Regular” Probiotics: Which Probiotic Should You Choose?

 In the case of “regular” probiotics, there is little variation in the strains they deliver.
-Mostly comprising of just two strains—lactobacillus acidophilus and bifidobacterium—limits the amount of good these probiotics can do.
-We humans are complex beings and our guts are possibly even more complex, meaning just one strain will rarely do the trick.
+Mostly comprising of just two strains—lactobacillus acidophilus and bifidobacterium—the benefits are limited.

-They are not vegan.
+Regular probiotics are not vegan.
 While some claim that they remove all dairy by the time the product is on the shelf, there is a risk of reaction for people with a dairy allergy.
-Though not super common, allergy sufferers need to be careful here.
+Allergy sufferers need to be careful here.

 In order for a probiotic to be truly impactful to your health, it not only has to be resilient but also properly formulated with a balance of diverse strains.
-That is the way our ancestors, the earliest humans, maintained their health—with the naturally-occurring beneficial bacteria found in their diet.
 Getting an array of strong strains into your gut is the best way to find balance and noticeable results.

 Soil Based Organisms (SBO) Probiotics

-SBOs trigger antibodies within the gut that defend us from illness.
+SBOs also trigger antibodies within the gut to defend us from illness.
 Because the spore is reproductive, these bacteria multiply rapidly, acting quickly to heal a sick digestive tract.

 Of course, not all SBO probiotics are equal.
 Rather than guess and end up testing products on yourself, make sure from the outset that the probiotic you take has undergone testing and safety studies.
-Some strains that report being for helpful bacteria are not properly researched.
-Some have clinical research backing their efficacy and are more important to consume, and also, the ratios and harmony between the strains and the formula overall is essential to consider.
+The ratios and harmony between the strains and the formula overall is important to consider.
 Prebiotics, which are food for the bacteria and support proliferation, and postbiotics, which help support colonization of the bacteria, are also essential factors that make up an excellent probiotic formula.

-It’s important to add that not all bacteria behave in the same way either.
+Not all bacteria behave in the same way.

 This is obvious in our categorization of the “good” bacteria in our probiotic supplements versus the “bad” bacteria like salmonella which cause illness.
-Or, for example, the natural, good belly bacteria found in fermented vegetable foods (like raw kraut).
+Or, for example, the natural, good belly bacteria found in fermented vegetable foods (like my Probiotic & Enzyme Salad).
 That bacteria, called L. planktarum is beneficial, but until SBO probiotics, is not resident forming.
 That means that the results will be temporary.
 Just as the food digests and you’re hungry again, the bacteria will leave your system.

 It’s very important that SBOs are “resident forming.”
 When they get to your gut, they STAY there.
-They reproduce.
-They become a resident of the intestinal ecosystem.
+They reproduce and become a resident of the intestinal ecosystem.

 Part of the reason for this is the virile and robust nature of SBOs.
 They are heartier organisms much more likely to survive the journey through the stomach.